YuxiaoLuo/PredictiveModeling/README.md

 - It would benefit students if they came to this workshop with some basic notions of how RStduio works.
 Any 5-10 minute long tutorial on youtube should be enough for that.
 Whoever is leading the workshop should give them the link.

 ## Reception and Feedback
+The first workshop receives positive feedback and students have interests in it.
 More feedback will be collected and summarized here in the future.

 ## Needed/Desired Changes
 The current version of the workshop has no challenges/exercises.
 May add some in the future.